SubnetSage/career-documents/resume prompts.md

 - **Read Employee Reviews:**
   - Scan Glassdoor for employee reviews to get a snapshot of company culture and work environment.

+### General Market Research
+##Here are some tips to help you do market research on how much your skills are worth:

+1. **Online Surveys and Forums:**
+   - Participate in surveys and forums related to your field to gather insights on salary ranges and industry trends.

+2. **Job Listings and Portals:**
+   - Browse job listings on platforms like LinkedIn, Glassdoor, and Indeed to see salary ranges for similar positions in your location.

+3. **Industry Reports and Publications:**
+   - Review industry reports from sources like Robert Half or Payscale for the latest salary trends and average compensation.

+### Specific Market Research

+1. **Professional Networking:**
+   - Connect with industry peers on LinkedIn and ask about typical salary ranges for roles similar to yours.
+   - Join professional associations and attend networking events to gather salary information.

+2. **Skills and Certifications:**
+   - Research how certifications like Security+ and CCIE impact salaries in your field.
+   - Identify additional skills or certifications that can boost your earning potential.

+3. **Regional and Company Comparisons:**
+   - Compare salaries between small companies and large enterprises in your location.
+   - Look at salary information from top companies in your field to understand competitive pay.

+### Tools and Resources

+1. **Salary Calculators:**
+   - Use salary calculators on sites like Glassdoor, Payscale, and Salary.com to estimate average salaries based on your skills, experience, and location.

+2. **Market Demand:**
+   - Research the most in-demand skills for your role and understand how demand affects salary trends.

+3. **Consulting Experts:**
+   - Reach out to career consultants or recruitment agencies specializing in IT and network security for personalized salary advice.
+   - Schedule informational interviews with hiring managers to learn about salary expectations.

+### Social Media and Communities

+1. **Reddit and Quora:**
+   - Follow discussions on platforms like Reddit and Quora where professionals share their salary experiences and industry insights.

+2. **Industry Events and Conferences:**
+   - Attend industry events and conferences to network with professionals and gather information on salary trends.
+   - Participate in panels and discussions to hear about average salaries directly from industry leaders.

+By following these tips, you can gather comprehensive data on the worth of your skills and make informed decisions about your career and salary expectations.

 ## 6. Custom Learning Plans
 - "Create a personalized learning plan tailored to the job description.
 Recommend specific courses, materials, and resources that align with the job’s requirements and help me acquire the necessary skills and knowledge.
 Ensure the learning plan addresses both technical and soft skills relevant to the position."